doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab2.md

    - Process the noisy audio signal through your filters to produce a clean, filtered output.
    - Play the filtered audio through a speaker to demonstrate the effectiveness of your filters.
    - Choose an audio sample that clearly highlights the difference between the noisy and filtered versions.
-   - You could use the 3.5mm to 3.5mm audio cable to connect the audio output of your laptop to the audio input of the DE10 board.
-The audio output of the DE10 board can be connected to a speaker.
+   - You could use the 3.5mm to 3.5mm audio cable to connect the audio output of your laptop to the audio input of the DE10 or DE2 board.
+The audio output of the board can be connected to a speaker.

    ![auxcable](cable.png)